 How long Ashwagandha takes to work is determined by two things: dosage and frequency.
 Studies show Ashwagandha can work best when taken consistently and in a dose that includes a standardized amount of withanolides (key active compounds).
 Sensoril® Ashwagandha is such a standardized extract—in fact it delivers active compounds from both the leaf and root of Ashwagandha.
 (Most extracts are just the root, so Sensoril is formulated to provide additional bioactives that have studied benefits.)

 The Best Ashwagandha Extract

 When choosing the best Ashwagandha for you, there are many things to look for.
-Keep in mind that excellent quality starts at the source!

 While many Ashwagandha products use just the root of the plant, New Chapter delivers a high-quality 5x concentrated extract of both leaf and root.
 This powerful whole-herb concentrate, called Sensoril, provides a broad spectrum of active plant compounds for your maximum benefit.